 When Sir Robert Francis published Freedom to Speak Up, he recommended primary care be reviewed separately.
-NHS England with contributions from stakeholders has drafted whistleblowing policy guidance specifically for primary care.
+NHS England with contributions from stakeholders drafted whistleblowing policy guidance specifically for primary care.

-The intention is that the guidance should be used by primary care organisations to review their policies and procedures on staff raising concerns about safety.
+The intention is that the guidance should be used specifically by primary care organisations to review their policies and procedures on staff raising concerns about safety.

 The policy sets out:

 - what will be done with the findings of the investigation

 If you have a concern about patient safety, quality of care or inappropriate activity, you can raise it with your appointed Freedom to Speak Up guardian.

 Alternatively, you can raise your concern directly to NHS England who is a ‘prescribed person’.
 This means primary care staff can raise concerns directly.

 NHS England and NHS Improvement, formerly Monitor and NHS Trust Development Authority respectively, published a single national integrated whistleblowing policy the along with stakeholder responses from a period of consultation late last year.

 Also contained within the Freedom to Speak Up report, was a recommendation that staff that have raised concerns should be supported to find alternative employment within the NHS.
 As a result NHS England and NHS Improvement will be developing an Employment Support Scheme for individuals who have suffered a detriment as a result of raising concerns.